PETRUS 2017

 Jean-Marc Quarin

 First of the vintage in Primeur, this wine maintains its place after bottling.
-Tasted in the morning at the château, I returned in the afternoon to taste this opened bottle and kept cool.
-For pleasure, I am giving you the two comments.
+Tasted in the morning at the château, I returned in the afternoon to taste this opened bottle kept cool.
+For pleasure, I give you both comments.
 Morning.
-Dark, intense and beautiful color.
-Moderately aromatic, fine, fruity, pure nose, opening with agitation where it gains depth.
-Entry into the mouth, both oily and subtle, followed by a delightful development in which the wine will reveal itself as fatty, with a present and yet airy body, with a lot of brightness in the flavor.
-It ends long and totally unbearable.
+Dark, intense and beautiful colour.
+Moderately aromatic nose, fine, fruity, pure, opening on swirling where it gains in depth.
+Entry on the palate, both rich and subtle, followed by a delightful development in which the wine will reveal itself rich, on a present yet airy body, with much brilliance in the flavour.
+It finishes long and totally unspittable.
 5 hours later.
-Dark, intense and beautiful color.
-Nose more intense than in the morning, fine, with a more powerful development, while remaining subtle.
-Two aromatic nuances appear: creamy and almond.
-The aeration has united the mouth a lot.
-Now the wine presents itself in meticulous breadth, with a lot of brilliance in flavor, a rounded style more united than in the morning and extremely delicious, to which Petrus had not accustomed us.
-It is a delight, fragrant, deep, with a lot of class in the general and final touch.
-I would like to draw your attention to the fact that this is not a small vintage in Petrus, but a great one.
+Dark, intense and beautiful colour.
+Nose more intense than in the morning, fine, with a more powerful development, whilst remaining subtle.
+Two aromatic nuances appear: creaminess and almond.
+Aeration has greatly unified the palate.
+Now the wine presents itself all in meticulous amplitude, with much brilliance in the flavour, a style in roundness more unified than in the morning and extremely indulgent, to which Petrus had not accustomed us.
+It is a delight, perfumed, deep, with much class in the general and final touch.
+I draw your attention to the fact that this is not a small vintage at Petrus, but a great one.

 17 / 20